Assiniboine Delta Natural Area

 Waggle Springs, Assiniboine Delta, MB (Photo by NCC)

 The Assiniboine Delta Natural Area encompasses the largest sandhill complex in Manitoba.
-Spanning most of south-central Manitoba, this area represents key habitat for sandhill-obligate species, including the endangered prairie skink (Manitoba’s only lizard), and a suite of invertebrates found only in active dunes and early successional sand communities.
-The Natural Area supports populations of grassland-obligate birds, such as chestnut-collared longspur and Sprague’s pipit on one of the last large, intact blocks of mixed-grass prairie in Manitoba.
-Aspen parkland and relict boreal forest support large herds of elk and an abundance of other wildlife.
+Spanning most of south-central Manitoba, this area shelters species that rely on sandhill habitat, including the endangered prairie skink (Manitoba’s only lizard) and a number of invertebrates.
+The natural area boasts one of the last large, intact blocks of mixed-grass prairie in Manitoba.
+Populations of grassland birds, such as chestnut-collared longspur and Sprague’s pipit, can be found here.
+Aspen parkland and areas of boreal forest support large herds of elk and a range of other wildlife.